Sitka Logo

 Sitka Symbol

-The company was named after the eponymous city on Baranof Island, which is part of Alaska.
-The word “Sitka” literally means “People on the Outside of Baranof Island.”
+The company was named after the eponymous city on Baranof Island, part of Alaska.
+“Sitka” literally means “People on the Outside of Baranof Island.”
 Perhaps the hunting gear manufacturer chose this name because many locals are engaged in hunting.
 The logo with the image of stylized antlers was chosen for the same reason: deer are common prey for the people of Sitka.
-However, fans of the brand continue to debate what its graphic sign means.
-Some see it as designs by Native Americans, others – a mane of the Denver Bronco horse or a running person.
+However, brand fans continue to debate what its graphic sign means.
+Some see it as a design by Native Americans, others a mane of the Denver Bronco horse or a running person.
 Nonetheless, representatives of the Sitka brand have always claimed that it represents two antlers.
 Collecting skulls and antlers is an important part of the hunting culture.

 What is Sitka?